 Sadly, chameleons don’t tend to live too long – between two to ten years in captivity.
 However, it’s thought that they can actually live for longer in the wild!

 Of course, we need to talk about those amazing eyes!
-A chameleon’s eyes can swivel around on arcs at 180 degrees, which means they can actually rotate and analyse their surroundings in full 360 degree panoramas.
+A chameleon’s eyes can swivel around on arcs at 180 degrees, which means they can actually rotate and analyze their surroundings in full 360 degree panoramas.

 Thanks to their incredible eyesight, chameleons are able to spy and spot potential prey from up to 10m, or 32 feet away!
 That makes them formidable foes to tangle with!